hfeng682/SGE_clinical/README.md

 functional-evidence codes (PS3 / BS3) that carry a **mechanism label** (protein vs RNA) and a **finite-sample error bound**.

-The full narrative is in [`manuscript/MANUSCRIPT.md`](manuscript/MANUSCRIPT.md).
-This README is the map of the code.

 ## What it does, in one paragraph